Por Larrañaga: Cuba Production

 In 1960, the Cuban revolutionary government nationalized all cigar companies including Por Larrañaga.
-At the time of the revolution, Por Larrañaga was the sixth largest producing Cuban brand.
-Production was moved from the building on Carlos III Street in Havana to the La Corona factory at Avenida 20 de Mayo.
+During the revolution, Por Larrañaga held the position of the sixth-largest Cuban brand in terms of production.
+Production operations transitioned from the Carlos III Street facility in Havana to the La Corona factory situated at Avenida 20 de Mayo.

-Up until the 1970s, Por Larrañaga remained a respectable and popular premium cigar brand.
-In the 1980s production fell dramatically and due to trademark litigation in the 1990s, export of the brand was reduced to only a few countries.
-For some time the brand was reduced to almost entirely machine-made or hand-finished and was mainly sold in Canada and the Middle East.
-Since 2002, all vitolas are totally hand-made, using either long-filler or short-filler leaf sourced from the Vuelta Abajo.
+Until the 1970s, Por Larrañaga retained its status as a respected and favored premium cigar brand.
+However, during the 1980s, production witnessed a sharp decline.
+Subsequent trademark disputes in the 1990s led to a substantial reduction in the brand's international export, restricted to a limited number of countries.
+For a period, the brand predominantly featured machine-made or hand-finished cigars, with sales primarily concentrated in Canada and the Middle East.

+From 2002 onwards, all vitolas (cigar sizes) were exclusively crafted by hand, employing long-filler or short-filler leaf sourced from the Vuelta Abajo region.

-In 2006, Habanos produced a few thousand boxes of Por Larrañaga Lonsdales (a discontinued vitola much mourned by aficionados of the brand) for release in Germany.
-The cigars were packaged in 25-count dress boxes and marked with a special second band that read "Exclusivo Alemania" (Germany Exclusive).
+In 2006, Habanos manufactured a limited quantity of Por Larrañaga Lonsdales, a vitola that had been discontinued and was deeply missed by brand enthusiasts.
+This production was specifically intended for distribution in Germany, with the cigars packaged in 25-count dress boxes.
+A distinctive second band was affixed to the cigars, bearing the inscription "Exclusivo Alemania" (Germany Exclusive).

-Cigar Aficionado's December 2006 issue reviewed its first Por Larrañaga outside of its "Connoisseur's Corner".
-The petit corona selected scored 91 of 100 on the CA rating scale.
+Cigar Aficionado's December 2006 edition featured its inaugural review of a Por Larrañaga cigar beyond its "Connoisseur's Corner."
+The chosen petit corona garnered a score of 91 out of 100 on the magazine's rating scale.

 Non-Cuban Production

-Rights to the brand in the United States were acquired by Altadis U.S.A.
-In 2016, the company announced it would be manufacturing a new line of non-Cuban cigars under the Por Larrañaga label.
+Altadis U.S.A. obtained the rights to the Por Larrañaga brand in the United States.
+In 2016, the company revealed plans to produce a fresh collection of non-Cuban cigars using the Por Larrañaga label.

 Vitolas in the Por Larrañaga Line

-The following list of vitolas de salida (commercial vitolas) within the Por Larrañaga marque lists their size and ring gauge in Imperial (and Metric), their vitolas de galera (factory vitolas), and their common name in American cigar slang.
+The following compilation outlines the commercial vitolas of the Por Larrañaga brand, detailing their size and ring gauge in both Imperial and Metric measurements, along with their corresponding factory vitolas and colloquial names in American cigar terminology..